nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 Thus by using a divide and rule approach, we can process a huge data file using the ```chunksize``` option while importing the file

-### Video
-Video for this post can be found [here](https://youtu.be/mRDpAQrb5cw)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/mRDpAQrb5cw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <hr/>

-### Online Interpreter
-Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php

 ### References
 * https://stackoverflow.com/questions/41898561/pandas-transform-a-dbf-table-into-a-dataframe